 According to Regulation Crowdfunding Rule 303(a), you are required to make publicly available all the information provided with the offering; without requiring registration or the establishment of an account.
 Therefore, offering information about your company will be shared to any Wunderfund.co users in order for the investment community to make informed investment decisions.

 We fund companies at all stages but we recommend that if you fundraise on Wunderfund.co, you have some proof points that can convince investors you can "get stuff done" and are not just in the idea stage.
 While there are no requirements, we recommend at least one experienced investor that supports your company.
 It also helps to have at least a working prototype, and ideally, a few paying customers.
-But before then, create a free profile, and start collecting followers!

 Yes, your campaign is updateable after it is launched.
 However, any change made after your campaign is launched requires notification to any investor already committed to funding your campaign that they must re-commit their investment to your campaign.
 This means an update could lose you investors, so make sure you are 100% satisfied with your initial profile.